afkarxyz/spotify-down/README.md

 song_url = "https://open.spotify.com/track/YOUR_TRACK_ID"

-# Set download = False to print the download URL only.
-Use download = True to download the track.
+# Set download = 0 to print the download URL only.
+Use download = 1 to download the track.
-download = True
+download = 0
 result = download_track(song_url, download=download)

-if not download:
-    print(result['download_url'])
 ```